blaze2004/quinva/ai-prompts.md

 prompt: create a shared layout for emails and define the theme and header, footer in there (for preview use dummy child), use the layout in verify email and group invitation email templates

 output: creted a common layout for emails and updated exisiting emails to use it.

+# prompt 3

+if i want to assign each group an icon or let say an emoji, what's the best option , storing the emoji directly in db or storing its name and rendering it  dynamically in the frontend (if second one is better also suggest any library which supports this,  i remember using fumadocs, it had a similar feature )

+context: no context needed

+output: use emoji names and render them with lucide react, it also created the dynamic icon component